-Before the COVID-19 pandemic, we had observed trends in seasonality of supply and demand in our business.
+Historically, we have observed trends in seasonality of supply and demand in our business.
 Specifically, our supply increases in the third and fourth quarters, and our demand increases in the fourth quarter.
 As a result of this seasonality, we typically see stronger average order value ("AOV"), and more rapid sell-through in the fourth quarter.
 We also incur higher operating expenses in the last four months of the year as we increase advertising spend to attract consignors and buyers and increase headcount in sales and operations to handle the higher volumes.
-However, the adverse impacts of COVID-19 on our business has made it difficult to evaluate the impact of seasonality in our business.
-While we expect supply will continue to be negatively impacted by COVID-19, we believe its growth will accelerate in 2021.
 Additionally, we expect higher advertising spend and demand increases in the fourth quarter.